lutzfischer/xiFDR/README.md

 |min. peptide doublets| minimum number of  peptide doublets observed | important for DSSO searches, included in boosting              |
 | boost separately|perform independent optimisation of each parameter| on by default                                                  |

 The settings in "define groups" are currently very beta and unsupported.
+They allow for splitting the dataset further down into custom groups for FDR calculation.

 #### Boosting
 xiFDR's boosting feature performs a grid search to optimise FDR settings at lower levels to reach the maximum number of matches passing validation at the desired FDR level.
 For example, enabling boosting for a residue pair-level FDR of 5% will tweak PSM, peptide pair and protein group level FDR cutoffs to maximise the number of residue pairs passing the 5% FDR threshold.